Roslyne Akombe: Tenure at IEBC

 In January 2017, she was appointed as a commissioner at the IEBC, which intrigued the public when it became public knowledge that she would be taking a pay cut of 70 percent from her former job by working for the commission.
 She explained that this was a matter of patriotism to her country and that she had the desire to help the country run a free and fair election and wished to play a role in it.
 The media also reported that “She has been granted special leave without pay to serve in the Kenyan Independent Electoral and Boundaries Commission,” and that “she'll provide technical electoral support to the commission in preparation for the 2017 elections and support efforts to prevent post-electoral violence in Kenya.”
 By working with IEBC Akombe would not receive any salary as an employee of the UN.
-Akombe's basic salary as a commissioner of IEBC is estimated at KES 800,000 (about USD 8000) per month.
+Akombe's basic salary as a commissioner of IEBC is estimated at KES 800,000 (about US$8000) per month.

 Following her employment at IEBC, Roselyn instantly became the face of the commission, and was present in many press briefings given to the public.
 In fact, she was responsible for discharging many of these press conferences, in which she was noted as an eloquent and smooth talker.
 This made many people think that she was the deputy chair-person of the commission, although she was just a commissioner.
 According to the Kenya Daily Nation, Akombe is a "a youthful, straight-talking and dreadlocked commissioner with high cheekbones who explained things with a ready smile."
 Her roles in the commission included training field officers, addressing press conferences, reporting to the chairman and CEO of the commission and taking other roles to ensure the credibility and fairness in Kenyan elections.